MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits_op.md

 ## Topological Quantum Computer - Professor John Preskill, Caltech

-you can use topology to make a quantum computer work now topology is the word that mathematicians use when they want to describe the properties of objects which remain unchanged if we smoothly deform the object without tearing it topology is irrelevant to quantum computation because we would like the way a quantum computer processes its protected information to remain invariant if we deform the quantum computer by introducing some noise or error now physicists have known for a long time for decades that there are physical interactions that have a topological character for example I can transport an electron around a tube of magnetic flux and that will modify the quantum state of that electron even though the electron never enters the tube in a way that depends on the enclosed magnetic flux and that modification of the electron state is unchanged if I deform the trajectory that the electron followed all that really matters is a topological property that the electron wrapped once around the flux tube now we know more exotic types of such topological interactions that can potentially occur for particles in two-dimensional systems which we call we call these particles non abelian anions so it turns out if you have many non-abelian anyons there is a very large number of possible quantum states for those particles and all of those states locally look the same they differ only in the collective properties of many any ions and that's just the type of encoding of physical information that we would like to hide the physical state from the environment so quantum computation can work and not only that
+You can use topology to make a quantum computer work now topology is the word that mathematicians use when they want to describe the properties of objects which remain unchanged if we smoothly deform the object without tearing it topology is irrelevant to quantum computation because we would like the way a quantum computer processes its protected information to remain invariant if we deform the quantum computer by introducing some noise or error now physicists have known for a long time for decades that there are physical interactions that have a topological character for example I can transport an electron around a tube of magnetic flux and that will modify the quantum state of that electron even though the electron never enters the tube in a way that depends on the enclosed magnetic flux and that modification of the electron state is unchanged if I deform the trajectory that the electron followed all that really matters is a topological property that the electron wrapped once around the flux tube now we know more exotic types of such topological interactions that can potentially occur for particles in two-dimensional systems which we call we call these particles non abelian anions so it turns out if you have many non-abelian anyons there is a very large number of possible quantum states for those particles and all of those states locally look the same they differ only in the collective properties of many any ions and that's just the type of encoding of physical information that we would like to hide the physical state from the environment so quantum computation can work and not only that